Brazilian Landmarks - 30 Famous Landmarks in Brazil

 They are an iconic wildlife refuge, well-known for being home to various animals and plants.
 This includes over 1,000 bird species, 400 reptile species, and 400 fish species.

 Creatures you may spot include caimans (10 million live here), hyacinth macaws, capybaras, maned wolves, and jaguars.
 If you love nature and seeing amazing animals in their natural habitat, then visiting the Pantanal is a must while in Brazil.

 Bonito, Mato Grosso do Sul

-Bonito is a city in Mato Grosso do Sul known for its many caves, stunning emerald lakes, and other beautiful natural landmarks.
+Bonito is a city in Mato Grosso do Sul known for its array of caves, stunning emerald lakes, and other beautiful natural landmarks.
 It has become a popular ecotourism destination, appealing to those looking to connect with nature sustainably.

 It's recommended to explore Bonito with a tour guide who knows the area to avoid running into dangerous animals!

 Independence Park (Parque da Independência) is a large public park in the area of Ipiranga in the city of São Paulo in São Paulo state.
 Notably, the park features a monument dedicated to Brazil's independence (Monumento à Independência), hence the park's name.
 This regal monument is found in the park in Praça do Monumento.